9 Unexpected Side Effects Of Figs

 While they taste great and have many benefits, you don't want to ignore their potential adverse effects.

 Dry fruits and nuts have always been a healthy snack option!
 Fig or anjeer is one such fruit that is mostly dried along with other nuts and berries.
+Figs stand out for their unique nutritional profile, making them not just delicious but also a powerhouse of health benefits.
+Whether consumed fresh or dried, they can help regulate blood sugar, support healthy digestion, and promote general well-being (1).
 However, given its many health-benefiting properties, it is easy to go overboard with it!
-That’s when you may come face to face some of the side effects of figs. Yes, there is an appropriate amount of fig that you should have every day to avoid the possible risks.
+That’s when you may come face to face with some of the side effects of figs. Yes, there is an appropriate amount of figs that you should have every day to avoid the possible risks.
 Read on to know more about these possible side effects of figs to help you get the most out of these nutritious fruits!

 Short-Term Effects